folio-org/docs/content/en/docs/Users/_index.md

 A service point in FOLIO is a setting that libraries configure to support circulation functions.
 Every FOLIO item must have a location, and every location must have an attached service point.
 You must set up at least one service point to be able to check items in and out; allow patrons to request items; charge and collect fines; and put items in transit between locations at your library.

 Staff who use the Check in, Check out, Users, or Requests apps must have a service point assigned to them in their user record.
 Service points are configured for your library in the Settings app.
-See [Settings \> Tenant \> Service Points](#settings/settings_tenant/settings_tenant/#settings--tenant--service-points)for more information.
+See [Settings \> Tenant \> Service Points](../settings/settings_tenant/settings_tenant/#settings--tenant--service-points) for more information.

 1. [Find the user record](#searching-for-user-records) to which you want to add a service point and select it.
 2. In the **User record** pane, click **Edit**.